ChoonHean/DSA3101/group_b/inventory/README.md

 # Subgroup B -  Question 2: What inventory management strategies will optimize stock levels and minimize costs?

 ## How to Run
-To reproduce the inventory optimization logic:
+To reproduce the inventory optimization logic :

 1. Navigate to **group_b/inventory** folder
 2. Run `qn2_inventory_optimization.py`